sapio-lang/sapio/docs/DEVELOPMENT.md

 bash contrib/test.sh
 ```

-The network integration test binds only to `127.0.0.1` on an automatically chosen
+The network tests bind only to `127.0.0.1` on automatically chosen ports.
-port.
-A sandbox must permit loopback sockets to run it.
+A sandbox must permit loopback sockets to run them.
 No Bitcoin node or remote
 emulator is required.
 Clippy currently reports warnings from older code; removing
 that debt is a separate milestone, not a claim that this checkout is warning-free.